 Next paragraphs will cover the data export and import in details.

+A PDF file containing Erasmus Mobility Tool Data Dictionary can be downloaded from the Import – Export page.
+This document list and explains purpose of all fields in the import/export template file.
+Please read the Erasmus Mobility Tool Data Dictionary before import or export of data in the tool.

 Data export

 The export function can be found on the Mobilities page by clicking the "Import – Export" button.
 The data export part of the “Import – Export” page is highlighted on the screenshot below.
 The links may be described differently for different types of Erasmus actions.